fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/6x3dist.svg" width="8" />

-Now: 3W -> 1B<br />
+Now: 3W -> 1B
-Similarly, we need to move down after entry in order to finish at the second black field, leaving the first for itself.<br />
+Similarly, we need to move down after entry in order to finish at the second black field, leaving the first for itself.
 Later: 3W -> 1B

 7 distance:

 <img align="top" src="References/7x3dist.svg" width="9" />

-Now: 1W -> 3B<br />
+Now: 1W -> 3B
-Later: 0W -> 4B<br />
+Later: 0W -> 4B
 There cannot be one white line, because out of the first three black fields only 2 would be filled.

 Notice that as we added 4 distance to 3, now both the white and the black end of the ranges have increased by one.